MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 This audio chip reqires I2C commands to initialize properly.
 "Line-in mode" has been hard-coded into the initialization and will be used when "ES8388" is selected.

-The on-board microphones are not currently supported - line-in is much better regardless.
+The on-board microphones are not currently supported by default - line-in is much better regardless.
+(The source code has a working microphone input init if you want to experiment!)

 * [ESP32 Lyra-T V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/board-esp32-lyrat-v4.3.html)